saransekar/Assessment-1/README.md

 #### Profile details:
 > If register username, mobile number, email and deposit amount and display user profile details.
 #### Check account balance
 > If a user wants to check the balance.
-Register username, mobile number, email, and deposit amount.
+Register username, mobile number, email and deposit amount.

 ### Prerequisites